 All these approaches were originally developed for non-regulated multi-division companies.
-As explained in the following paragraphs, each methodology has its drawbacks whose effect have to be taken into account when using a divisional WACC in a regulated context.

 5.2.1 Pure play competitor approach

 As observed in the previous paragraphs, usually the beta for a specific firm's activity is unobservable in the market place.
 To overcome this problem, the pure play comparator approach identifies a proxy beta derived from (a) publicly traded firm(s), whose operation(s) and risk profile(s) are as similar as possible to the relevant activity and to use it/them as the measure of the activity's systematic risk.